Jack-Mei-UBC/Housing-Needs-Assessment-Automation/README.md

 will reflect this syntax.

 ## How to use
-1. Install python 3.12 (pip will be included), you may run into this issue with windows 11?
-[Solution](https://stackoverflow.com/questions/65348890/python-was-not-found-run-without-arguments-to-install-from-the-microsoft-store)
+1. Install python 3.12 (pip will be included), make sure to check the "Add to PATH" checkbox is offered.
+You may run into this issue if using Windows 11 [Solution](https://stackoverflow.com/questions/65348890/python-was-not-found-run-without-arguments-to-install-from-the-microsoft-store)
 2. Copy the `/assets/` folder from OneDrive into the `src` directory of this project
 3. Open the project root in a terminal, and install the necessary packages using `pip install -r requirements.txt`
 4. In the terminal, open `/src/`.
 Run the python file using `run_me_once` to run the script once.